In escalation over submarine deal, France recalls envoys from U.S. and Australia - Up News Info

 Article content

+Australia said on Saturday morning it regretted the recall, and that it valued the relationship with France and would keep engaging with Paris on other issues.

+“Australia understands France’s deep disappointment with our decision, which was taken in accordance with our clear and communicated national security interests,” a spokesperson for Foreign Affairs Minister Marise Payne said in a statement.

-A White House official said the United States regretted the French decision and that Washington had been in close touch with France over it.
-The official said the United States would be engaged in coming days to resolve differences with France.
+U.S. State Department spokesperson Ned Price said that France was a ‘vital ally’ and that the United States would be engaged in coming days to resolve the differences.

-A spokesperson for Australia’s prime minister declined to comment on the matter.

 Advertisement